 TeamCity Maintenance Mode

-If you are a TeamCity system administrator, to confirm that enter the Token into the corresponding field on this page.
+If you are a TeamCity system administrator, confirm it by entering the authentication token into the corresponding field on this page.
 This token can be found in the

 After you have provided this token, you can review the details on what kind of maintenance is required.
-The need in technical maintenance may be caused, for example, by one of the following:
+The need in technical maintenance may be caused by one of the following factors:

 TeamCity Data Upgrade

-If you haven't backed up your data before, do it at this point by using the option on the page (available when upgrading from TeamCity 6.0 or higher).
+If you haven't backed up your data before, do it at this point by using the option on the page.
 Note that the backup process can take time, especially with large TeamCity installations.
-Other ways to create the backup are detailed in the TeamCity Data Backup section.
+Other ways to create the backup are detailed in the TeamCity Data Backup page.

-Once TeamCity converts the data, downgrade won't be possible.
+Once TeamCity converts the data, downgrade will not be possible.
 If you need to return to an earlier TeamCity version, you will be able to do that only by restoring the data from a corresponding backup.

 When you are sure you have backed up your data, click Upgrade.